-- In a legacy operating system (DOS) environment, using the Serial ATA connectors will disable the Southbridge support to one of the IDE channels (either primary or secondary channel). - The Serial ATA RAID feature (RAID 0 and RAID 1) is available only if you are using Windows® XP.
+- In a legacy operating system (DOS) environment, using the Serial ATA connectors will disable the Southbridge support to one of the IDE channels (either primary or secondary channel). - The Serial ATA RAID feature (RAID 0 and RAID 1) is only available under Windows® XP.

-7. Serial ATA RAID connectors (7-pin SATA_RAID1, SATA_RAID2, SATA_RAID3, SATA_RAID4)
+7. Serial ATA RAID connectors (7-pin SATA\RAID1, SATA\RAID2, SATA\RAID3, SATA\RAID4)

-The Serial ATA RAID connectors are available only on SATA models.
+The Serial ATA RAID connectors are available on SATA models only.

-These Serial ATA connectors support SATA hard disks that you may configure as a RAID set.
+These Serial ATA connectors support SATA hard disks that you can configure as a RAID set.
 Through the onboard Adaptec® AIC-8110X RAID controller, you may create a RAID0, RAID1, RAID0+1, or multi-RAID configuration.

-- If you wish to create a RAID set, make sure that you have connected the SATA cable and installed Serial ATA devices.
-You cannot enter the SATARaidTM utility and SATA BIOS setup during POST if there are no connected Serial ATA devices. - The Adaptec® AIC-8110X RAID controller does not support ATAPI devices such as CD-ROMs, DVD-ROMs, etc.
+- If you wish to create a RAID set, make sure that you have connected the SATA cable and installed Serial ATA hard disk drives.
+You cannot enter the SATARaidTM utility and SATA BIOS setup during POST if there are no connected Serial ATA HDDs. - The Adaptec® AIC-8110X RAID controller does not support ATAPI devices such as CD-ROMs, DVD-ROMs, etc.

-8. LAN LED connector (4-pin LAN_LED1)
+8. LAN LED connector (4-pin LAN\LED1)